GOKULAKRISHNANB871/CodeAlpha_musicplayer/README.md

 Files:

-- index.html: The main HTML file for the music player layout
+- musicplayer.html: The main HTML file for the music player layout
-- styles.css: The CSS file for styling and layout
+- musicstyle.css: The CSS file for styling and layout
-- script.js: The JavaScript file for functionality and music playback
+- main.js: The JavaScript file for functionality and music playback
 - music.mp3: A sample music file (replace with your own music file)

+OUTPUT:
+MUSIC PLAYER OF 3 MUSIC TONES

 Author: